magic-research/LightningDrag/README.md

 **IMPORTANT NOTES**
 - Since [`runwayml/stable-diffusion-v1-5`](https://huggingface.co/runwayml/stable-diffusion-v1-5) is no longer available, we replace the inpainting checkpoint with [`Lykon/dreamshaper-8-inpainting`](https://huggingface.co/Lykon/dreamshaper-8-inpainting) without retraining or finetuning.
 Although it works, the results may not look the same as the one in the paper.
-- To reproduce the results from the paper, you may need to replace `base_sd_path` with your own `stable-diffusion-v1-5`.
+- To reproduce the results from the paper, you may need to replace `base_sd_path` with your own `stable-diffusion-v1-5` checkpoint.

 ## Qualitative Results Gallery
 <div align="center">